EswarAditya5/Project_Flu_Shot_Learning/README.md

 **Data Preprocessing:** Cleaning and preprocessing the dataset to handle missing values, outliers, and inconsistencies.
 This step also involves transforming categorical variables into numerical representations, normalizing numeric features, and splitting the dataset into training and testing subsets.

-**Model Training:** Implementing Classification algorithms using appropriate libraries or frameworks.
-The training process involves fitting the model to the training data, estimating the coefficients (slope and intercept), and optimizing the model's performance by minimizing the residual errors between the predicted and actual values.
+**Model Training:** The procedure involves employing logistic regression with relevant libraries or frameworks to train the model.
+Training encompasses the adjustment of the model's parameters, such as coefficients, through the utilization of training data.
+The goal is to optimize the model's performance by minimizing the disparities between its predicted class labels and the actual class labels in the training dataset.

-**Model Evaluation:** Assessing the performance of the trained linear regression model using evaluation metrics such as mean squared error (MSE), root mean squared error (RMSE), and R-squared.
-These metrics provide insights into how well the model predicts the values and indicate its overall accuracy.
+**Model Evaluation:** Assessing the performance of the trained logistic regression model involves using classification-specific evaluation metrics, such as accuracy, precision, recall, F1-score, ROC curve, AUC, and the confusion matrix, to gauge how well the model classifies and discriminates between different categories.
 ### Contributing:
 Contributions to this project are welcome.
 If you would like to contribute, please follow these steps: